-Provide information to FEMA on continued reactor operations or restart activities and obtain periodic verbal status reports to include, per the Memorandum of Understanding interim written reports of its findings, as appropriate, and the bulleted items below.
+Provide information to FEMA on continued reactor operations or restart activities and obtain periodic verbal status reports from FEMA REP Programs Branch Chief, to include, per the Memorandum of Understanding, interim written reports of its findings, as appropriate, and the bulleted items below.

-What offsite EP capabilities and/or infrastructure are impacted and specific deficiencies have been identified
+What offsite EP capabilities and/or infrastructure are impacted, and specific deficiencies have been identified.

 Whether identified deficiencies prevent or significantly degrade the effective and timely implementation of a protective action decision; and